priyanshu-1006/Cognito-Learning-Hub/microservices/README.md

 # Cognito Learning Hub - Microservices Architecture

+> 🏆 **Built for HackSprint Hackathon at Axis College by Team OPTIMISTIC MUTANT CODERS**

-This directory contains the microservices implementation of Cognito Learning Hub.
+This directory contains the microservices implementation of Cognito Learning Hub - an AI-powered educational quiz platform.

 ## Architecture Overview